Siderite/LInQer/README.md

 - skip and take
 - sum and sumAndCount (sum and count)
 - toArray
+- toList - similar to toArray, but returns an Enumerable (itself if already seekable)
 - where

 Reference Linqer.js for all of the original Enumerable methods, the ones in slim plus: